Luxman-Madapatha/CSV_Name_Search/README.md

 - sys [runtime environment]
 - os [operating system interface]

-The name dictionary can be updated with valid names as required. and the input names can be relaced with a new set
+The name dictionary can be updated with valid names as required, and the input names can be relaced with a new set.

 ## Input DATABASE.CSV file is shown below [input names to be validated]